aviralgoel/GoogleHashcode2021/README.md

  3. We should have tried a combination of (random+sort) on the data set.
  4. We should have tried to normalize our metric variable.
  5. Obviously, thought of better approaches, perhaps, graph or advance set theory.

+Note: All commits to the code after 28th Jan 1AM GMT are made post contest submission as further attempt to improvise the solution.
+These changes were not part of submitted solution.